pgbrodrick/ensemblePLSR/README.md

 More specifically, this code uses crown-based subsets of chemistry and spectra to construct a series of different individual PLSR models, and then aggregates those individual models.
 The number of latent vectors used within each PLSR model is selected my minimizing a 10-fold average test set RMSE for increasing numbers of vectors (similar, though slightly different, than the A0 mode of the autoPLS package in R).

+Example input and settings files are provided.
+Input data is expected as a CSV with required columns for:
+CSP_CODE [a unique identifier for each crown],
+Band_# [all reflectance data for n bands included] CalVal [indication of the calibration and validation subsets] Chemistry values

 If you use this code in a scientific publication, the authors would appreciate citations to the following publication:
 R.E.
 Martin, K.D.
 Chadwick, P.G.
 Brodrick, L. Carranza-Jimenez, N.R.
 Vaughn, and G.P.
 Asner.
 An approach for foliar trait retrieval from airborne imaging spectroscopy of tropical forests.
 Remote Sensing (In Review), 2017.